garden-io/garden/docs/reference/module-types/helm.md

     # The desired file contents as a string.
     value:

+# Whether to set the --atomic flag during installs and upgrades.
+Set to false if e.g. you want to see more information
+# about failures and then manually roll back, instead of having Helm do it automatically on failure.
+atomicInstall: true

 # The name of another `helm` module to use as a base for this one.
 Use this to re-use a Helm chart across multiple
 # services.
 For example, you might have an organization-wide base chart for certain types of services.
 # If set, this module will by default inherit the following properties from the base module: `serviceResource`,